paulpham157/ii-agent/README.md

   - Google Gemini API key, or
   - Google Cloud project with Vertex AI API enabled

-## Best Practices:
+> \[!TIP]
-- For best performance, we recommend using Claude 4.0 Sonnet or Claude Opus 4.0 models.
+> - For best performance, we recommend using Claude 4.0 Sonnet or Claude Opus 4.0 models.
-- For fast and cheap, we recommend using GPT4.1 from OpenAI.
+> - For fast and cheap, we recommend using GPT4.1 from OpenAI.
-- Gemini 2.5 Pro is a good balance between performance and cost.
+> - Gemini 2.5 Pro is a good balance between performance and cost.

 ## Environment